Michael-McD/openai-quickstart-kana/README.md

 # OpenAI API Quickstart - Node.js example app

 This is an example foreign language translator name generator app used in the OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.

 Text box that says "Enter a phrase or word in English" with an icon of a Japanese Kanji character